retr0gr4d3/experimental-discord-llm-bot/README.md

 # Discord LLM Bot

-A Discord bot that interfaces with an LLM hosted via an OpenAI-compatible API (like Ollama or KoboldCPP).
+A Discord bot that interfaces with [Ollama](https://ollama.com/) to provide LLM-powered chat capabilities.

 ## Setup